Git-EDO/frontend-project-44/README.md

 # Hexlet@Frontend project №1.
 "Brain-games"

+## Description

-*A collection of 5 math games that you can play in the terminal* *You must answer 3 questions correctly in each game to win.*
+- *A collection of 5 math games that you can play in the terminal*
+- *You must answer 3 questions correctly in each game to win.*
-*Incorrect answer ends the game*
+- *Incorrect answer ends the game*

 ## How to start the project